zebscripts/AFK-Daily/README.md

 <!-- Uncomment the following quote whenever the script is Failing -->
 > [Please make sure to update to the latest version of the script!](https://github.com/zebscripts/AFK-Daily#troubleshooting) It'll fix auto-updating (hopefully), so you'll never have to manually update it again.

-> **Current known issues:** The script is failing to realise when AFK Arena is updating.
-This can cause issues collecting Oak Inn presents in case the update is not yet done at the end of the script.

 This script is meant to automate the process of daily activities within the [AFK Arena](https://play.google.com/store/apps/details?id=com.lilithgame.hgame.gp&hl=en_US) game.
 It uses [ADB](https://developer.android.com/studio/command-line/adb) to analyse pixel colors in screenshots and tap on the screen accordingly.